Paying for College

 A Final Reframe

 College dance doesn’t have to justify itself by producing a single outcome.
-In fact, the strength of a dance department is in sending dancers off into the world to do all sorts of interesting things.
+The strength of a dance department is in sending dancers off into the world to do all sorts of interesting things.

 The value of a dance major lies in: